 - Tough shockproof design for life in your rucksack

-In a nutshell: Document the travelling experience every step of the way with a premium smartphone
+In a nutshell: Document your travelling experiences every step of the way with a premium smartphone

 In the quest to unearth the most authentic, ‘Instagrammable’ destinations, our smartphones are key.

-Some 56% of millennials post pictures of their holiday while they’re away, with 1 in 3 saying it’s important to have someone comment on these photos – Expedia Millennial Traveller Report.
+Some 56% of millennials post pictures of their holiday while they’re away, with 1 in 3 saying it’s important to have someone comment on these photos, according to the Expedia Millennial Traveller Report.

 Choosing a smartphone for travelling: